 “A good place to be” – that’s what the official website of Kimberley, BC says and we couldn’t agree more!
-Kimberly a quaint little town set in the gorgeous Kootenay Rockies, a southeastern region of British Columbia, Canada.
+Kimberley is a quaint little town set in the gorgeous Kootenay Rockies, a southeastern region of British Columbia, Canada.

 Between outdoor activities, great food, and fascinating culture and history, you will love your visit here.
-For me, Kimberly is a regular stop on any road trip around the Kootenay Valley and I actually own property just north of Kimberly in Invermere!
+For me, Kimberley is a regular stop on any road trip around the Kootenay Valley and I actually own property just north of Kimberley in Invermere!

-As you can imagine I’ve explored the area more than most and have a great list of fun activities to do in Kimberly to keep every visitor busy.
-And in tis blog, I’ll share them all with you!
+As you can imagine I’ve explored the area more than most and have a great list of fun activities to do in Kimberley to keep every visitor busy.
+And in this blog, I’ll share them all with you!

 Things to do in Kimberley, BC

 Canada is known for its ski and snowboard culture, and the Kootenays region offers some of the best places to ski!
 Kimberley Alpine Resort is right in town, so it is very accessible and has a ton of ski-in/ski-out accommodation options.

 Kimberley Alpine Resort is located in the Purcell Mountain range of the Rocky Mountains, and it is known for its sunny weather.
 The resort has stunning scenery all around – 1,800 acres and 80 runs worth of gorgeous views!
 There are options for new and advanced skiers alike.
 A day here will run you about $50 CAD.